Ronnie O'Sullivan: Career summary

-Between 1996 and 1999, O'Sullivan reached three world semi-finals in four years.
-At the 1997 World Championship, he achieved his first maximum break in professional competition; compiled in a time of 5 minutes and 8 seconds, it remains the fastest competitive maximum break in snooker history, which is listed as a Guinness World Record.
+Between 1996 and 1999, O'Sullivan reached three World semi-finals in four years.
+At the 1997 World Championship, he achieved his first maximum break in professional competition.
+Compiled in a time of 5 minutes and 8 seconds, it remains the fastest competitive maximum break in snooker history, which is listed as a Guinness World Record.
 He won his second UK title later that year at the 1997 UK Championship.
-Despite these successes, his career also became marred by controversy in the later 1990s.
+Despite these successes, his career also became marred by controversy in the late 1990s.
 During the 1996 World Championship, he assaulted an assistant press officer, for which he received a suspended two-year ban and a £20,000 fine.
 After winning the 1998 Irish Masters, he was stripped of his title and prize money when a post-match drug test found evidence of cannabis in his system.
 O'Sullivan subsequently acknowledged frequent abuse of drugs and alcohol in the early years of his career, which resulted in spells in the Priory Hospital for rehabilitation.

-He reached his first world final in 2001, where he defeated John Higgins 18–14 to claim his first world title and reach number two in the world rankings.
-He won his third UK Championship later that year, which helped him attain the world number one ranking for the first time in the 2002/2003 season.
-With veteran six-time world champion Ray Reardon acting as his coach and mentor, he won his second world title at the 2004 World Championship, defeating Graeme Dott 18–8 in the final, after which he held the number one ranking for the next two seasons.
+He reached his first World final in 2001, where he defeated John Higgins 18–14 to claim his first World title and reached number two in the world rankings.
+He won his third UK Championship later that year, which helped him attain the world number one ranking for the first time in the 2002–03 season.
+With veteran six-time World Champion Ray Reardon acting as his coach and mentor, he won his second World title in 2004, defeating Graeme Dott 18–8 in the final, after which he held the number one ranking for the next two seasons.
 He added his second Masters title in 2005, ten years after his first.
 His behaviour became notably erratic in the mid-2000s as he battled clinical depression.
-During the 2005 World Championship, he shaved his head mid-tournament and exhibited what The Independent called a "public emotional disintegration" while losing 11 of the last 14 frames in his quarter-final against Peter Ebdon.
+During the 2005 World Championship, he shaved his head mid-tournament and exhibited what The Independent called a "public emotional disintegration" while losing 11 of the last 14 frames in his quarter-final defeat against Peter Ebdon.
 At the 2005 UK Championship, he sat with a wet towel draped over his head during his match against Mark King.
-Trailing Hendry 1–4 in their best-of-17-frames quarter-final at the 2006 UK Championship, he abruptly conceded the match during the sixth frame and left the arena.
+Trailing Hendry 4–1 in their best-of-17-frames quarter-final at the 2006 UK Championship, he abruptly conceded the match during the sixth frame and left the arena.
 Hendry was awarded the match 9–1 and O'Sullivan was fined £20,800 over the incident.